Source code for fvgp.gp

 from .gp_posterior import GPposterior

-from .gp_kv import GPkv
+from .gp_kv import GPkv, sequential_linalg_state

 import importlib